logicalperson0/alx-low_level_programming/0x0A-argc_argv/README.md

 1. the file args a program that prints the number of arguments passed into it

 2. The file 2-args  a program that prints all arguments it receives

+3. The file mul is a program that multiplies two numbers.